Supplements for Anxiety: What Actually Works (and What's Just Hype)

 This isn't one of those supplements for anxiety that will calm you down in the moment.
 It's a foundational nutrient.
 If you're deficient (and an estimated 40% of Americans are), fixing that deficiency may reduce baseline anxiety over weeks to months.

-Best for: Anyone who spends most of their time indoors, lives in a northern climate, or has confirmed low vitamin D levels via blood test.
+Best for: People who spend most of their time indoors, get little sun exposure, or have confirmed low vitamin D levels on a blood test.

 Anti Anxiety Supplements: What to Skip

 Not everything on the shelf deserves your money.
-Even among popular supplements for anxiety, some fall short.
-Here's what to approach with caution.
+Even among popular supplements for anxiety, some products fall short.
+This is where flashy branding tends to outrun the evidence.

 How to Choose the Best Supplements for Stress and Anxiety